prvala/AngelApiPrakashvala/README.md

 1. Initialize library with credentials.
 2. Login with user name and password and generate token for connecting socket.
 3. Connect socket using feedToken, Client_code.
-4. Create a script for required stock watchlist and decide the action for sending script.
+4. Create a script of required stocks to watch and decide the action for sending script.

 ```
 string Client_code = "";  YOUR CLIENT CODE